Portrait of an ENTJ

 As an ENTJ, your primary mode of living is focused externally, where you deal with things rationally and logically.
 Your secondary mode is internal, where you take things in primarily via your intuition.

 ENTJs are natural born leaders.
 They live in a world of possibilities where they see all sorts challenges to be surmounted, and they want to be the ones responsible for surmounting them.
-They have a drive for leadership, that is well-served by their quickness to grasp complexities, their ability to absorb a large amount of impersonal information, and their quick and decisive judgments.
+They have a drive for leadership that is well-served by their quickness to grasp complexities, their ability to absorb a large amount of impersonal information, and their quick and decisive judgments.
 They are "take charge" people.

 ENTJs are very career-focused, and fit into the corporate world quite naturally.
 They are constantly scanning their environment for potential problems that they can turn into solutions.
 They generally see things from a long-range perspective, and are usually successful at identifying plans to turn problems around - especially problems of a corporate nature.
 ENTJs are usually successful in the business world, because they are so driven to leadership.
 They're tireless in their efforts on the job, and driven to visualize where an organization is headed.
 For these reasons, they are natural corporate leaders.